-In addition, you could bring other items that will help make you feel at home - photographs, posters, and country flag.
-Please observe customs regulations with regard to alcohol, food, tobacco, and other items in the United States.
+In addition, you could bring other items that will help make you feel at home - photographs, posters, country flag, etc. Please observe customs regulations regarding alcohol, food, tobacco, and other items in the United States.
 Specifications differ from country to country, and you need to be aware of these.
 The airlines you will be travelling with have updated information and can answer questions or concerns.

 If you do not want to pack all these supplies, you can order them online before arriving and have them delivered to campus.
-Many students will order from Amazon.com, Walmart.com, or Target.com prior to arrival.
+Many students order from Amazon.com, Walmart.com, or Target.com prior to arrival.
 You can have purchases delivered before you arrive.
 Use the following address; Central Services will email you when you have mail to pick up.